-Applications will be invited from general practitioners with a strong academic record and a commitment to a career in academic primary care for these part time awards.
-Awards are offered at all nine universities within the NIHR School for Primary Care Research: Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.
-Details of the specific research training opportunities available at each University are described below.
+Applications are invited from general practitioners with a strong academic record and a commitment to a career in academic primary care for these part-time awards.
+The award may be undertaken at any one of the nine universities within the NIHR School for Primary Care Research: Bristol, Cambridge, Keele, Manchester, Newcastle, Nottingham, Oxford, Southampton and University College London.
+Details of the specific research training opportunities available at each university are described in the further particulars below.

-These awards are also open to Academic Clinical Fellows and In-Practice Fellows.
-Applicants holding one of these awards must clearly document progress towards a Doctoral Training Fellowship application or progress, towards doctoral thesis completion in their application.
+This opportunity is also open to Academic Clinical Fellows and In-Practice Fellows.
+Applicants holding one of these awards must clearly document progress towards a Doctoral Training Fellowship application or progress towards doctoral thesis completion in their application.

-These awards are intended to be flexible and will allow academic general practitioners to develop a formal doctoral training fellowship application.
+This award is intended to be flexible and will allow academic general practitioners to develop a formal doctoral training fellowship application.
 ACFs and IPFs who may have started work towards their doctorate can use these fellowships to complete their PhD/MD.
-Fellowships will be between 12 to 24 months duration with a start date of 1 October of year of application.
+The fellowships will be for 12 months duration with a start date of 1 April 2020.

-Remuneration, for those applicants that have completed their CCT, will be between £62,890 and £71,676 WTE.
+Remuneration, for those applicants who have completed their CCT, will be between £ £66,085 to £75,318 WTE.
 It is anticipated that most fellowships will be undertaken at 0.5WTE.

 Your intended research project must be within the NIHR remit